simondlevy/AirSimTensorFlow/README.md

 1. Clone this repository.
 2. Download and unzip the [Neighborhood](https://github.com/Microsoft/AirSim/releases/download/v1.1.7/Neighbourhood.zip)
 example, open it, and click <b>run.bat</b> to launch AirSim.
+If you click the <b>3</b> key on your keyboard, you will see the little image on which the neural net will be trained.
 3. When prompted, go with the default car simulation.
 4. From the repository, run the <b>image_collection.py</b> script.
-It will start the car moving and stop
+It will start the car moving and stop when the car collides with the fence, creating a <b>carpix</b> folder containing the images on which you will train the network in the next step.
+5. From the repository, run the <b>collision_training.py</b> script.
+Running on an HP Z440 workstation with NVIDIA GeForce GTX 1080 Ti GPU, we were able to complete the 500 training iterations in a few seconds.
+6. From the repository, run the <b>collision_testing.py</b> script.
+This should drive the car forward as before, but but the car should stop right before it hits the fence, based on the collision predicted by the neural net.

 # Future work